 We also recommend avoiding using bonded teeth to bite into hard foods like nuts or popcorn kernels.
 Chew these foods with your rear teeth instead.
 It’s also best to avoid chewing non-food objects like fingernails or pens, and you shouldn’t use your teeth as tools to tear tape or rip packages open, either.

 What Happens If My Bonded Tooth Is Damaged Again?

 This depends on the extent of the damage, and why it happened.
 For example, if your bonded tooth becomes damaged because the bonding material is worn out and pulls away from your natural tooth, this is not a big deal.
 Wear and tear is to be expected, and the tooth can usually be repaired.
 Dr. Bickel will simply remove the old bonding material, prep the tooth, and bond the tooth again to repair it and restore its appearance.

 However, if your bonded tooth is damaged by severe tooth decay, or you suffer a hard hit to the mouth that breaks the bonded tooth, bonding alone may not be enough to restore the tooth, since bonding is only meant for minor tooth repairs.
 You will likely need an alternative treatment like a dental crown.

 To find out what treatment is the best for you, you’ll need to come and see Dr. Bickel.
-Contact Redmond Art of Dentistry as soon as you notice the damage to your tooth.
+Contact our office as soon as you notice the damage to your tooth.
 Dr. Bickel will check on your tooth and examine it to understand the extent of the damage and recommend the proper treatment for your situation.

 Veneers are made of porcelain, so they look and feel just like natural teeth, and they’re completely stain-resistant and very durable.
 The main difference between these treatments is that veneers require the removal of some of your natural tooth structure, while bonding does not.